GenomicsAotearoa/hts_workshop_mpi/level2/02-organisation.md

 #### Keypoints

-* Spend the time to organize your file system when you start a new project.
+* Spend the time to organise your file system when you start a new project.
 Your future self will thank you!
 * Always save a write-protected copy of your raw data.

 ---